SakshamGairola/Saksham_ReactJS_Lab/README.md

+# Splitwise clone

+This application is a scaled down version of a popular app called splitwise where you can keep track of expenses in a group

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).